 - Don’t pitch your tent in a low point: if it starts raining you might be swimming.
 Likewise, if you are camping close to the ocean you should anticipate the high tide!
 Spots that look flat and dry during low tide may flood during high tide.

 - Nobody likes an uneven bed.
 Ensure there are no rocks or roots on the ground where your tent will stand

 - Are you close to a water supply?

-- If there are restrooms facilities, are they within a reasonable distance
+- If there are restrooms facilities, are they within a reasonable distance?

 - Consider the layout: Where to cook?
 Wash up?
 Eat?
 Light a fire?
-What is the prevailing wind direction (in Hawaii: East -> West), so how should you organize my fire so that you wont have a smoky tent?
+What is the prevailing wind direction (in Hawaii: East -> West), so how should you organize the fire so that you wont have a smoky tent?

 Now that you are all set and done, it is time to start explore the island!
 This website being a guide, we have some great resources on the outdoor activities on the Big Island.

 If you do not feel like reading to much, but want to skip directly to the highlights: Have a look at our 3 favorite beaches (in 3 colors!), 5 short-but-stunning hikes, and best snorkeling spots on Hawaii.